Information Systems (ISMG)

 Restrictions: Restricted to graduate majors and NDGR majors with a sub-plan of NBA within the Business School, graduate majors within the College of Engineering, Design and Computing, PHCS PhD majors and PhD majors

-ISMG 6810 - Business Intelligence in Healthcare (3 Credits)
+ISMG 6810 - Integration of Artificial Intelligence and Business Intelligence in Healthcare (3 Credits)

 Grading Basis: Letter Grade